kctang/mdl-ui-upload/README.md

 # Usage

+## Google Developers Console Configuration

+* Setup an account & project
+* Create service account (p12)
+* Using openssl, generate pem file from p12
+* Create a storage bucket
+* Refer to [meteor-slingshot](https://github.com/CulturalMe/meteor-slingshot) to setup CORS on the bucket

 ## Get Google Cloud Storage (GCS) Keys

 Download private key files from GCS console and store them in your project's `private` directory.